 Typical Traffic Accident Injuries

 The most common traffic accident injuries are whiplash injuries, where the muscles of the neck and upper spine are hyper-extended due to the rapid backward and forward movement of the head when a car driver or passenger is involved in a collision.
-Although the introduction of air-bags and head restraints has significantly reduced the number of chronic whiplash injuries, these are still the major reason for a traffic accident compensation claim.
+Although the introduction of air-bags and head restraints has significantly reduced the number of chronic whiplash injuries, these are still the major reason for traffic accident compensation claims.

-What to do After a Traffic Accident
+What to do after a Traffic Accident

 Most road users are fairly familiar with the procedures after a traffic accident.
 Exchange insurance details with other drivers involved in the accident, never admit liability (this can sometimes void your insurance policy) and call an ambulance if somebody is badly injured.
-You should also call the police if vehicles involved in the accident are blocking the highway, or if the party responsible for causing the accident has fled without stopping to give his details.
+You should also call the police if vehicles involved in the accident are blocking the highway, or if the party responsible for causing the accident has fled without stopping to give his or her details.

 If you have been involved in a traffic accident for which you were not to blame, and you or one of your passengers has suffered an injury as a result, it is often difficult to remain calm – but stay calm you must.
-The police, together with any witnesses and insurance investigators, will be able to ascertain who was to blame for the traffic accident, and your solicitor will gain access to their reports to prepare a claim for personal injury compensation.
+The police, together with any witnesses and insurance investigators, will be able to ascertain who was to blame for the accident, and your solicitor will gain access to their reports to prepare a claim for personal injury compensation.

 Traffic Accident Compensation Solicitors

-Traffic accident compensation solicitors are personal injury solicitors who have a wealth of experience in dealing with the police, insurance investigators and any public body who may be partly liable for the injuries sustained in your traffic injury (for example a highway agency who has failed to keep the road in a safe condition).
+Traffic accident compensation solicitors are personal injury solicitors who specialise in dealing with the police, insurance investigators and any public body who may be partly liable for the injuries sustained in your traffic injury (for example a highway agency who has failed to keep the road in a safe condition).

 This figure would include damages for the physical pain and suffering you have experienced, any psychological injury (as mentioned above), recompense for loss of earnings due to your traffic accident injury and any out of pocket expenses you experience in seeking medical treatment or due to a change in your lifestyle because of your injury (for example taking taxis when before you were able to drive).

-No Win, No Fee Traffic Accident Compensation
+No Win, No Fee Traffic Accident Injury Claims